-- 13. Click on the Menu button (bottom left red circle), and select System (not System Tools), Administration, Time and Date.
+- 13. Click on the Menu button (bottom left red circle), and select System (not System Tools), Preferences, Hardware, Time and Date Manager.
 A window will pop open where you can change the date/time, and time zone settings.
+Click on "Edit" to edit the time zone.
 Set the time zone to your time zone and set the date and time to your local date and time.
 Click on Close to exit out of the menu. - 14.
 Open the terminal window by clicking on the terminal icon near the bottom left.

 15. In the terminal window, type "date" and hit <ENTER>.
+The output will be in Italian.
+To change the terminal output to another language, see Appendix G - Change Language in Terminal Window.
+Caine@caine: ~